 Reviewed on PlayStation 4

-This review does contain some light spoilers
+This review contains some light spoilers

 If you’ve kept up with my previous reviews of Telltale’s The Walking Dead Season 3, you’d know that I’m finding it hard to love, especially compared to the previous seasons and spin off miniseries.
 While I’m finding the new group of characters to be a welcome change of pace, it seems like Telltale hasn’t been very successful in fleshing out everyone’s individual story, or even explaining their purpose in this post-apocalyptic world.
 Fortunately, the tides have changed with Above the Law, which is without a doubt the best episode of Season 3 thus far, finally establishing an engaging plot line for every character involved.
 Episode 3 begins where Episode 2 left off, with the main “antagonist”, leader of the New Frontier, being revealed as Javi’s brother, David.
 As soon as the episode began, things shifted completely from what I’d envisioned.
 I had planned for David and Javi to immediately be at each other’s throats over Kate, David’s wife-turned-love-interest for Javi.
 However, the bond between the brothers only grows throughout Episode 3.